Skip to main content

 • Fetch Current Time: Retrieves the current hour in the "Asia/Kolkata" timezone using 24-hour format.

-• Check Time Window: If the time is between 9 AM and 11 PM(business hours), the bot will allow the action or service; otherwise, it will restrict it.
+• Check Time Window: If the time is between 9 AM and 11 PM(business hours), the AI-agent will allow the action or service; otherwise, it will restrict it.

 • Return Status: Sends a message indicating whether the action/service is allowed or not.